Richard C. Levin

 Richard Charles Levin (born April 7, 1947) is an American economist and academic administrator.
 From 1993 to 2013, he was the 22nd President of Yale University.
-From March 2014 to June 2017, he was Chief Executive Officer of Coursera.
+From March 2014 to June 2017, he was chief executive officer of Coursera.

 Early life and education

 Born in San Francisco, California, to Jewish-American parents, Levin graduated from Lowell High School in San Francisco in 1964.
 At Lowell, he was a member of the Lowell Forensic Society and debated in high school debate tournaments regionally.
 He graduated from Stanford University in 1968 with a B.A. in history.
-He received a Bachelor of Letters in politics and philosophy from Merton College, Oxford.
+He then received a Bachelor of Letters in politics and philosophy from Merton College, Oxford.
 He earned his Ph.D. in economics from Yale in 1974.
 His academic specialties include industrial research and development, intellectual property, and productivity in manufacturing.